hanabi/hanabi.github.io/Reference.md

 ### The Hesitation Blind-Play

-* Sometimes, a player will get a *Play Clue* on a card.
+* Sometimes, a player will receive a *Play Clue* on a card.
 And then, instead of playing it, they will discard their chop instead.
-This would normally indicate a *Scream Discard*.
-However, sometimes the next player will know from the context of the game that their chop has to be safe.
+This would normally indicate some sort of emergency.
+However, sometimes it can be seen that there is nothing special going on and that everybody has safe chop cards.
-* In such a situation, the only reason that the player would discard is that they are allowing for the possibility of a *Reverse Finesse*, and that the next player has a playable card on *Finesse Position* slot that "matches" the card that they got the *Play Clue* on.
-Thus, the next player may be able to just immediately blind-play their *Finesse Position* card as a *Hesitation Blind-Play*.
+* In such a situation, if the player is not making a mistake, the only reason that they would discard is that they are allowing for the possibility of a *Prompt* or a *Reverse Finesse* - someone else on the team has a playable card (either clued or on *Finesse Position*) that "matches" the card that they got the *Play Clue* on.
-* However, doing this is not always safe, so players have to carefully evaluate what exact cards that they could be playing:
-  * For example, if they played the other copy of the clued card (that caused the *Hesitation*), then that would cause a duplication and violate *Good Touch Principle*.
+* Depending on the game state, clever players may be able to blind-play their *Finesse Position* card in reponse to this hesitation, getting a card for "free".
+This kind of move is called a *Hesitation Blind-Play*.
+* For example, in a 3-player game:
+  * Red 1 and all of the other 2's are played on the stacks.
+  * The team has 5 clues.
+Nobody on the team has any cards clued in their hand.
+  * Alice clues number 3 to Bob, touching a blue 3 on slot 1 as a *Play Clue*.
+(The team is now at 4 clues.)
+  * Bob discards.
+(The team is now at 5 clues.)
+  * From Cathy's perspective, Bob was supposed to play the blue 3 immediately instead of discarding.
+  * Cathy knows that since the team has so many clues available, this cannot be a *Scream Discard* from Bob. (*Scream Discards* are only typically done when the team is at 0 or 1 clues.)
+  * Thus, Cathy knows that Bob must be hesitating because is he allowing for the possibility of a *Reverse Finesse*.
+In this situation, the only possible card that could Bob could be hesitating for is red 2.
+  * Cathy blind-plays her *Finesse Position* card.
+It is red 2 and it successfully plays.
+  * Alice discards.
+  * Bob knows that since Cathy blind-played the red 2, Alice did a *Reverse Finesse* and that he has the red 3.
+  * Bob plays the 3, but it is revealed to be blue 3 instead of red 3.
+  * Bob now knows that nobody has the red 3 and that Cathy blind-played the red 2 from Bob's hesitation.
+* *Hesitation Blind Plays* are **not always safe** to do:
+  * If a player could be hesitating for a clued card in your hand **or** your *Finesse Position* card, then you cannot cannot act on the hesitation.
+(If you guess wrong, you could misplay a critical card.)
+  * If a player could be hesitating for a card that is identical to the card that was clued, then you cannot cannot act on the hesitation.
+(If you blind-play the same copy of the card, then they will go on to misplay the clued card.)
-  * Another problem is if the blind-play causes the original clue to look like a *Double Finesse* with a "self" component.
-For example, if a number 4 clue causes a *Hesitation Blind-Play* of a red 2, the clue receiver might misplay their *Finesse Position* card as a red 3.
+  * If blind-playing a particular card would cause the original clue to look like a *Double Finesse* with a "self" component, then you cannot cannot act on the hesitation.
+(For example, if a number 4 clue causes a *Hesitation Blind-Play* of a red 2, the clue receiver would go on to misplay their *Finesse Position* card as the red 3.)

 ### The Pass Bluff